xmartlabs/xmartlabs.github.io/_posts/2019-03-21-Introducing-Android-Snapshot-Publisher.md

 The plugin makes good use of your project's Git repository to perform the prep work.
 To get the most out of this plugin, you have to be as neat as you can when managing it.
 In my team, we are following a simple but nice Git flow.
-We have two main branches: `master` which contains the production code and `develop` which contains the newest changes that have not been released to production just yet.
+We have two main branches: `master` which contains the production code and `develop` which contains the newest changes that have not been released to production yet.
-Then, if we want to add a new feature or fix an already existing issue, we create a new branch from `develop` and start coding!
+Then, if we want to add a new feature or fix an existing issue, we create a new branch from `develop` and start coding!
 The next step is to create a new pull request, and wait for the reviewers to review the code we want to merge.
 After we get approval, we can integrate our changes into the `develop` branch.
 But, how should we really integrate them?
 GitHub provides 3 predefined ways to do that, "Merge", "Rebase and Merge" or "Squash and Merge" (if you are not using GitHub you can just use Git's commands to get the same result).